 - 19. The PCC and CC shall ensure that internal controls exist for managerial control systems, including defining policies, setting objectives and plans, monitoring financial and other performance information and taking appropriate anticipatory and remedial action where necessary.
 The key objective of these systems is to promote ownership of the control environment by defining roles and responsibilities. - 20.
 The PCC and CC shall ensure that internal controls exist for financial and operational systems and procedures.
 This includes physical safeguards for assets, segregation of duties, authorisation and approval procedures and robust information systems. - 21.
-The PCC and CC shall agree and sign individual Annual Governance Statements following a review of systems of internal control.
+The PCC, CEO and CC shall agree and sign individual Annual Governance Statements following a review of systems of internal control.
 These statements will be included in the Group and CC Accounts.
-The statements should be signed by the Commissioner and the Chief Constable.
+The statements should be signed by the Commissioner, Chief Executive Officer and the Chief Constable.
 The Accounts and Audit Regulations require the PCC to review internal control arrangements at least annually. - 22.
 The PCC and CC shall have a Joint Audit Committee (section A3 refers), which has a responsibility for the continual oversight of corporate governance, internal control and risk management.
 The terms of reference of the Committee should include the following key requirements: - To provide proactive and effective leadership on audit and governance issues and champion both audit and the embedding of risk management by all PCC staff and all CC officers and staff. - To be assured as to the adequacy of financial and other controls, corporate governance (including an anti-fraud and corruption strategy), financial regulations, VFM, contract standing orders and risk management arrangements, and ensure that they are reviewed and revised. - To examine and consider a draft Annual Governance Statement, and to make any recommendations to the PCC in this respect. - 23.
-The Public Sector Audit Association (PSAA) performs the role for national procurement and is responsible for appointing external auditors to the PCC and CC.
+The Local Audit & Accountability Act 2014 sets out responsibilities of the PCC to appoint a local auditor to audit their and the Chief Constable's accounts.
 The duties of the external auditor are governed by Section 15 of the Local Government Finance Act 1982, as amended by Section 5 of the Audit Commission Act 1998. - 24.
 The PCC and CC may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs, who have statutory rights of access.